SepidehMosaferi/Synthetic-Data/README.md

 real data set.

-We can produce models for survey data conditional on all sufficient statistics of variables depending on which kind of function of parameters we are interested in.
+We can produce models for survey data conditional on all sufficient statistics of variables depending on which kinds of function of parameters we are interested in.
 In addition, considering weights in the model is another challenge.
 As weights are not simply the inverse of inclusion probability and it contains other factors including non-response adjustment, etc. Survey weights depend on the design weights and if we do not consider